 Privacy and Security Policy

-Harcourts Group (Australia) Pty Ltd ACN 074 304 073 and its related entities (collectively, Harcourts, us, we, our) are committed to protecting the privacy of your personal information.
+Harcourts Group (Australia) Pty Ltd ACN 074 304 073 and Harcourts Group Ltd (NZ) and their related entities (collectively, Harcourts, us, we, our) are committed to protecting the privacy of your personal information.

-Harcourts is required to comply with the Privacy Act 1988 (Cth) including the Australian Privacy Principles (APPs).
+Harcourts is required to comply with the Privacy Act 1988 (Cth) including the Australian Privacy Principles (APPs) in Australia and the Privacy Act 2020 (Privacy Act) in New Zealand.

 Collection of your personal information